netrisai/docs/tutorials/aws-deploy-softgate.rst

 5. From the "Tenant" dropdown menu, select the same tenant name used in the pre-required steps when creating the subnets.
 6. From the "Type" dropdown menu, select "SoftGate".
 7. Choose the appropriate site from the "Site" dropdown menu.
-8. For the "Main IP address" and "Management IP Address" fields, select "Assign automatically".
+8. For the "Main IP address" field, select "Assign automatically".
+9. For the "Management IP Address" field, select "None".
-9. In the "Description" field, add ``int=eth0`` to specify that Netris should use the softgate's eth0 interface instead of the default bond0 interface that Netris Softgate Agent looks for.
+10. In the "Description" field, add ``int=eth0`` to specify that Netris should use the softgate's eth0 interface instead of the default bond0 interface that Netris Softgate Agent looks for.
-10. Finally, click on the "Add" button to create the Softgate.
+11. Finally, click on the "Add" button to create the Softgate.

 .. image:: images/aws-netris-create-sg.png
   :align: center